 - Camera Roll (photos, screenshots, images saved, and videos taken)

 For devices without a camera, Camera Roll is called Saved Photos.

-- Contacts* and Contact Favorites (regularly sync your contacts to a computer or cloud service, such as iCloud, to back them up)
+- Contacts* and Contact Favorites (You should regularly sync your contacts to a computer or cloud service, such as iCloud.)

 - Calendar accounts and subscribed calendars